 Crocs (CROX) Stock Declines While Market Improves: Some Information for Investors

-The latest trading session saw Crocs (CROX - Free Report) ending at $109.68, denoting a -1.24% adjustment from its last day's close.
-The stock's change was less than the S&P 500's daily gain of 0.16%.
-On the other hand, the Dow registered a gain of 0.25%, and the technology-centric Nasdaq decreased by 0.06%.

-The footwear company's stock has dropped by 3.25% in the past month, exceeding the Consumer Discretionary sector's loss of 6.18% and lagging the S&P 500's loss of 2.7%.
+Coming into today, shares of the footwear company had lost 5.76% in the past month.
+In that same time, the Consumer Discretionary sector lost 5.42%, while the S&P 500 lost 3.31%.

 Investors will be eagerly watching for the performance of Crocs in its upcoming earnings disclosure.
-The company's earnings per share (EPS) are projected to be $2.28, reflecting a 11.63% decrease from the same quarter last year.
-Meanwhile, our latest consensus estimate is calling for revenue of $963.74 million, up 0.38% from the prior-year quarter.
+The company is expected to report EPS of $2.29, down 11.24% from the prior-year quarter.
+Simultaneously, our latest consensus estimate expects the revenue to be $963.74 million, showing a 0.38% escalation compared to the year-ago quarter.

-Investors should also take note of any recent adjustments to analyst estimates for Crocs.
-Recent revisions tend to reflect the latest near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Crocs.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.51% decrease.
-As of now, Crocs holds a Zacks Rank of #4 (Sell).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 1.29% decrease.
+Crocs currently has a Zacks Rank of #4 (Sell).

-With respect to valuation, Crocs is currently being traded at a Forward P/E ratio of 8.49.
-This represents a discount compared to its industry's average Forward P/E of 16.16.
+In the context of valuation, Crocs is at present trading with a Forward P/E ratio of 8.2.
+This signifies a discount in comparison to the average Forward P/E of 16.17 for its industry.

-Also, we should mention that CROX has a PEG ratio of 1.89.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Textile - Apparel industry had an average PEG ratio of 1.89 as trading concluded yesterday.
+One should further note that CROX currently holds a PEG ratio of 1.83.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+The average PEG ratio for the Textile - Apparel industry stood at 1.83 at the close of the market yesterday.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-At present, this industry carries a Zacks Industry Rank of 33, placing it within the top 14% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 49, which puts it in the top 20% of all 250+ industries.

 Ensure to harness Zacks.com to stay updated with all these stock-shifting metrics, among others, in the next trading sessions.